Callme2YC/Caf-Anima-Matris-Project/Chatbots/README.md

 (YouTube Video link: https://www.youtube.com/watch?v=drbaFALFKDg).

 ## Code Demonstration Videos
-There are two code demonstration videos provided, one for each chatbot.
-These videos are located in their respective folders and are designed to assist users in understanding how to effectively use the chatbots.
+Two code demonstration videos have been provided, each corresponding to a different chatbot.
+These videos are located in their respective folders and are intended to guide users in effectively utilizing the chatbots. **For optimal understanding, please view the video for the washed fermentation chatbot first, followed by the honey fermentation chatbot.**

 ---